Crude rises to highest since July on sanction concerns

 The International Energy Agency (IEA) has warned of a tightening market toward the end of the year because of falling supply in countries such as Iran and Venezuela combined with strong demand, especially in Asia.

-"Definitely there are some worries that oil markets can tighten towards the end of this year," IEA Executive Director Fatih Birol told Reuters on Wednesday.
+"Definitely there are some worries that oil markets can tighten toward the end of this year," IEA Executive Director Fatih Birol told Reuters on Wednesday.

 BNP Paribas global oil strategist Harry Tchilinguirian highlighted a combination of supply risks.